Greg-Linv/CS134-Programming-Fundamentals/Lessons/02 Input and Output.md

 Finally, we create a double, prompt the user for input, and then use **scanner.nextDouble()** and store the result in the gpa variable.

+## Closing the scanner when you're done

+Once you're done with the scanner (probably at the end of the program), you should make sure to close it:

+	scanner.close();

 ---